xuyfe/insurance-response-classifier/README.md

 # Automobile Insurance Response Classifier
-EDA and an Ensemble model comprised of XGBoost, CatBoost, LightBGM, and other algorithms to predict whether existing customers will respond positively to new insurance offers based on demographic data.
+EDA and an Ensemble model comprised of XGBoost, CatBoost, LightBGM, and other algorithms to predict whether customers will respond positively to new automobile insurance offers based on demographic, engagement, and risk-related data.
 Submission as part of Kaggle competition.

+Models were scored with ROC-AUC score, which measures how well a model is in classifying a binary outcome.
+A score of 0.5 indicates random guessing, and a score of 1 indicates perfect discrimination.

-Achieved 735th out of 2,425 participants (top 30%).
+Our model scored 0.8817 in the training set, and 0.88 in the testing set, and ultimately achieved 735th out of 2,425 participants (top 30%).

 ## Dataset Characterisitcs
 The dataset used to train the Voting Classifier contained demographic data (like gender, age, and region of a customer) as well as other variables such as whether the customer had previously been insured.
 In total, there were over 11 million observations in the training dataset, and over 7 million observations for the testing dataset.
 A table schema is shown below.